Menu

 Sixth Form Life

-As part of Sixth Form life there are opportunities to take on leadership roles through mentoring, running clubs and as part of the Prefect team.
+Within Sixth Form life at Trinity there are opportunities to take on leadership roles through mentoring, running clubs and as part of the Prefect team.
 The Head Girl, Head Boy and Deputy Head Girl & Deputy Head Boy are selected at Easter during Year 12 to allow the current Year 13 team to focus on their final exams.
-Students in these positions lead the prefect team and meet regularly with staff and the school leadership team to forge a vital link between the student body and staff.
+Students in these positions lead the Prefect team and meet regularly with staff and the school leadership team to forge a vital link between the student body and staff.
 They have a high profile role, visiting and talking with lower school tutor groups and representing the school meeting with external visitors.
 The current team leaders are;

 Sixth Form Main Calendar